 Recent research into Neonicotinoids has led to some scary revelations.
 Many people are probably aware of who is involved in the production and usage of neonicotinoids.
 Read the article from the Organic Consumers Association at the following link for more… Continue reading

 This may be a permaculture video clip but it includes a section on the importance of Bees to the Food Forest garden which may be of interest to beekeepers.

 Latest research link to pesticide usage and bee decline.

-Just published in the US is this article from the Natural Resources Defence Council Staff blog (http://switchboard.nrdc.org/blogs/jsass/defenseless_bees.htm) which highlights the increasing evidence of harm from neonicotinoid pesticides despite… Continue reading
+Just published in the US is this article from the Natural Resources Defence Council Staff blog (http://switchboard.nrdc.org/blogs/jsass/defenseless_bees.htm) which highlights the increasing evidence of harm from neonicotinoid… Continue reading

 Adding living areas

 Last week has been a very busy one for our bees.
 On Tuesday, Ducklington colony and Kingham, both cast off and swarmed into a bush very close to the apiary.
-Melvin was really pleased to observe this wonderful… Continue reading
+Melvin was really pleased to observe… Continue reading

 On Wednesday 5th June, 2013, Melvin, Harry and Greg were called to a swarm near to the church in Fulbrook.
-We assessed the situation, and the swarm had settled in 3 locations, very near to each other.
-The… Continue reading
+We assessed the situation, and the swarm had settled in 3 locations, very near to each other.… Continue reading

 On Sunday, 19th, May, Harry’s daughter, Carla noticed a lot of bees coming and going from a large bush near to the apiary.
-Harry hot-footed it down to see that there was a large swarm of bees present… Continue reading
+Harry hot-footed it down to see that there was a large swarm of bees… Continue reading